Who We Are

 By June 1980, Court Network – which was then known as the Victorian Court Information and Welfare Network Inc. – first launched at Prahran Magistrates’ Court.
 That year, 15 volunteers graduated ready to provide non-judgemental, empathetic support to anyone visiting the courts.

-Since then, Court Network has expanded to cover 29 courts in Victoria and 6 courts in Queensland, with over 300 volunteers.
+Since then, Court Network has expanded to cover 29 courts in Victoria, six courts in Queensland, and one court in New South Wales, with over 300 volunteers.
 We also provide a Telephone Service in Victoria, Queensland, and New South Wales to ensure all court users have access to comprehensive support before, during, and after their proceedings.

 Our Founder